John Hannah (actor): Career

 After graduation, Hannah had parts in theatre productions, films and television, including leading roles such as Robert in the television adaptation of Frederic Lindsay's novel Brond (Channel 4, 1987).

 He became known internationally with his appearance as Matthew in Four Weddings and a Funeral (1994).
 He played a psychopathic killer alongside Helen Baxendale in Truth or Dare, and a mystery-solving pathologist in McCallum.

 On 24 December 1997, Hannah and Scottish Films producer Murray Ferguson established a production company called Clerkenwell Films.
 Clerkenwell's first big production was the Rebus series, including Black And Blue and The Hanging Garden.
 However, Rebus was later taken in-house by STV Productions, and Hannah was replaced in the leading role in the series by Ken Stott.

 Hannah played the Monty Python-quoting love interest of Gwyneth Paltrow in the romantic comedy Sliding Doors (1998).
-He starred in the axed U.S. series MDs (2002), well as making guest appearances in various other series.
+He starred in the axed U.S. series MDs (2002), as well as making guest appearances in various other series.

-He played a comic role as the brother of the female lead in The Mummy (1999), The Mummy Returns (2001) and The Mummy: Tomb of the Dragon Emperor (2008).
+He played a comic role as the brother of Rachel Weisz in The Mummy (1999), The Mummy Returns (2001) and The Mummy: Tomb of the Dragon Emperor (2008).
 In 2007–08, he played a starring role in the ITV crime drama Cold Blood.

 He was the voice of the Co-operative Group adverts in Europe.
 He played the part of Quintus Lentulus Batiatus, the owner of a gladiator training house, in Spartacus: Blood and Sand and the prequel Spartacus: Gods of the Arena.

-Hannah played the recurring role of scientist Holden Radcliffe on Agents of S.H.I.E.L.D. in a recurring role during season three and got promoted to series regular during season four in 2016.
+Hannah played the scientist Holden Radcliffe on Agents of S.H.I.E.L.D. in a recurring role during season three and got promoted to series regular during season four in 2016.

 From 2017 he played Archie Wilson in the BBC series Trust Me.

 Hannah plays the role of Dr. Jedidiah Bishop on the medical drama Transplant on CTV Canada.

 Since 2019 he has narrated the BBC reality series Race Across the World, where five pairs of Brits travel across the world without taking a plane for just the price of the flight.
 As of 2025, Hannah has narrated all five regular series, as well as three featuring celebrities.